-A few weeks ago, I posted "Replacing the jungle primary", where I outlined a couple of proposals that seemed like plausible replacements for California's current "top-two" primary system.
-I assigned both proposals jargon-y names, but I only want to highlight one of them: "Majority Approval Filter (MAF)”.
-MAF is my preferred option, and has generated the most discussion.
-I’ve been refining this option over the past few weeks, and I want to discuss the new version with a wider audience.
+photo via Wikimedia Commons by Rich Niewiroski Jr. A few weeks ago, I posted "Replacing the jungle primary", where I outlined a couple of proposals that seemed like plausible replacements for California's current "top-two" primary system.
+I assigned both proposals jargon-y names, but I only want to highlight one of them: "Majority Approval Filter (MAF)". … Continue reading Replacing the jungle primary, December edition

 California's jungle primary can be replaced with an approval voting-based primary.
 This is a description of how it would work.

 Back in 1996, I wrote an article for The Perl Journal, which they published in the Volume 1, Issue 3 in Autumn 1996.
 There are several alternatives available for the article: A scan I made of my 1996 article "Perl, Politics, and Pairwise Voting: Perl as the Activist's Friend" - I used CamScanner to make a… Continue reading Voting Methods in The Perl Journal

 I managed to get into some wordy discussions with MikeMC over on Medium.
 Here's how it played out from my perspective: Oprah Winfrey gives an excellent speech at the Golden Globes (transcript).
 This causes rampant speculation about Oprah for President 2020.
 A backlash ensues.
 The backlash includes a lot of crappy discussion on a giant… Continue reading Debating Oprah

 I've neglected this blog for a really long time, but it's not like I haven't been writing publicly.
 A few links to my post 2010 writing: medium: robla - a lot of my recent writing, which has skewed political.
 Sign of the times, I guess...
 DailyKos: robla - this has been where I've posted most… Continue reading 2017 update